TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression: Abstract

 \section{Abstract}

-We study the problem of \textit{unsupervised heteroscedastic covariance estimation}, where the goal is to learn the multivariate target distribution $\mathcal{N}(\displaystyle \vy, \displaystyle \mSigma_y | \displaystyle \vx )$ given an observation $\displaystyle \vx$.
-This problem is particularly challenging as $\displaystyle \mSigma_{\vy}$ varies for different samples (heteroscedastic) and no annotation for the covariance is available (unsupervised).
-Typically, state-of-the-art methods predict the mean $\displaystyle f_{\theta}(\vx)$ and covariance $\displaystyle \Cov(f_{\theta}(\vx))$ of the target distribution through two neural networks trained using the negative log-likelihood.
-This raises two questions: (1) Does the predicted covariance truly capture the randomness of the predicted mean?
-(2) In the absence of ground-truth annotation, how can we quantify the performance of covariance estimation?
-We address (1) by deriving \textbf{TIC}: \textit{Taylor Induced Covariance}, which captures the randomness of the multivariate $\displaystyle f_{\theta}(\vx)$ by incorporating its gradient and curvature around $\vx$ through the second order Taylor polynomial.
-Furthermore, we tackle (2) by introducing \textbf{TAC}: \textit{Task Agnostic Correlations}, a metric which leverages conditioning of the normal distribution to evaluate the covariance.
-We verify the effectiveness of TIC through multiple experiments spanning synthetic (univariate, multivariate) and real-world datasets (UCI Regression, LSP, and MPII Human Pose Estimation).
-Our experiments show that TIC outperforms state-of-the-art in accurately learning the covariance, as quantified through TAC.
+Deep heteroscedastic regression involves jointly optimizing the mean and covariance of the predicted distribution using the negative log-likelihood.
+However, recent works show that this may result in sub-optimal convergence due to the challenges associated with covariance estimation.
+While the literature addresses this by proposing alternate formulations to mitigate the impact of the predicted covariance, we focus on improving the predicted covariance itself.
+We study two questions: (1) Does the predicted covariance truly capture the randomness of the predicted mean?
+(2) In the absence of supervision, how can we quantify the accuracy of covariance estimation?
+We address (1) with a \textit{Taylor Induced Covariance (TIC)}, which captures the randomness of the predicted mean by incorporating its gradient and curvature through the second order Taylor polynomial.
+Furthermore, we tackle (2) by introducing a \textit{Task Agnostic Correlations (TAC)} metric, which combines the notion of correlations and absolute error to evaluate the covariance.
+We evaluate TIC-TAC across multiple experiments spanning synthetic and real-world datasets.
+Our results show that not only does TIC accurately learn the covariance, it additionally facilitates an improved convergence of the negative log-likelihood.
+Our code is available at \url{https://github.com/vita-epfl/TIC-TAC}